 - The vendor does not program our elections and does not have remote access to our election software.
 We control our own elections.

-- Within the building there are numerous rooms with different levels of controlled access.
+- Within the building there are numerous rooms with enhanced levels of controlled access.

 - The election computer room is monitored by security cameras 24 hours a day, 7 days a week.